Sixstring982/PicFX/README.md

 		Performs a smattering of calls to the editing library.
 Makes your image look pretty fascinating most of the time

-		rtile
-		I don't remember where I was going with this one.
-It looks broken, but I know someone will find something cool to use it for.
-		Looks like it smears the top 8 rows of the picture down the rest of it.

 		flip [v | h]
 		Flips the picture, either horizontally or vertically based on its arguments.